juliensobrier/browshot-csharp/README.txt

 The source code can be found on github at https://github.com/juliensobrier/browshot-csharp The documentation can be generated fonm the source code with Doxygen, or viewed at http://juliensobrier.github.com/browshot-csharp/

+== browshot-cmd.exe ==

+You can take screenshots from the command line on Windows with browshot-cmd.exe.
+You can download the latest release at https://github.com/juliensobrier/browshot-csharp/releases/ (browshot-cmd.zip).

+The full documentation is available at https://browshot.com/api/command-line/windows

 == NOTES ==